avaneev/prvhash/README.md

 the `Seed` are then updated by a mix of its own higher 32 bits, the hash word produced on previous rounds, and the message.
-The reason the message's entropy (which may be sparse or non-random) does not destabilize the system is because the message becomes hidden in a mix of internal and hash word's entropy, message's distribution becomes irrelevant.
+The reason the message's entropy (which may be sparse or non-random) does not destabilize the system is because the message becomes hidden in a mix of internal and hash word's entropy;
+message's distribution becomes irrelevant.
 Mixing with the hash word also partly restores normal distribution of `Seed`s lower 32 bits.
-While the message "shifts" the system into a new state, predictated by previous messages.
+The message "shifts" the system into a new state, predictated by previous messages.
 Thus, it is possible to give names to random number generators: for example, pass a word "Michelle" to the hashing function, and then the generation will continue in the space predictated by this initial word.
 Every bit of entropy matters.

 ## Other ##